AstrobioMike/genome-assembly-summary/README.md

   - [eukcc](https://github.com/Finn-Lab/EukCC#eukcc) for estimating quality of eukarya
   - [CAT](https://github.com/dutilh/CAT#cat-and-bat) with the NCBI nr database for assigning taxonomy of eukarya

-Before running it, you first need to set some variables in the config.yaml file.
+Before running it, you first need to set some variables in the config.yaml file (there are notes in there).
 All required databases will be setup by the workflow if they don't exist already whenever they are used for the first time.

 The workflow can be retrieved programmatically with [bit](https://github.com/AstrobioMike/bit) using `bit-get-genome-summarize-wf`.